sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 4. Index categorical features and transform original feature values to indices.
 5. Indexing categorical features allows algorithms such as Decision Trees and Tree Ensembles to treat categorical features appropriately, improving performance.

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#vectorindexer
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#vectorindexer

 *Vector Indexer node can be configured as below:*

 .. figure:: ../../../_assets/user-guide/machine-learning/sparkml/featuretransformation/vectorindexer-config.png
    :alt: Machine Learning
-   :width: 90%
+   :width: 75%

 -	Column from the incoming dataframe that contains vector data of features consisting of categorical features that needs to be indexed is to selected in ``Input Column`` list.
 Only Vector columns can be selected.
 -	Output column that lists transformed data needs to be entered in ``Output Column`` box.